-Jarstad Park lies on the eastern edge of the city's Water Utility forest lands and alongside Gorst Creek, site of a 2000 stream restoration.
-10 minutes from downtown Bremerton, the park features trees, open grassy areas and views of Gorst Creek, which supports summer and fall runs of Chinook, silver and coho salmon.
+Jarstad Park lies on the eastern edge of the city's water utility forest lands on 4 acres alongside Gorst Creek.
+Gorst Creek, once a main drinking water source for the City of Bremerton, is now the site of a stream restoration project.
+Only 10 minutes from Bremerton, the park features trees, open grassy spaces and beautiful views of Gorst Creek, which supports summer and fall runs of Chinook, silver and coho salmon.

 To check availability or to reserve Jarstad Park, please call the Department of Public Works and Utilities at 360-473-5920, Monday through Friday, between the hours of 8 a.m. and 4 p.m.
 Name, organization, address and phone number are required for reservations.